Hopper debuts ‘Flex Watch,’ a personalized flight deal finder for flexible travel dates

 The feature, like others that Hopper has developed, relies on data it collects by continually analyzing ever-changing flight prices across airlines, then translating that into actionable data.
 The company says it’s now monitoring 10 to 15 billion flight prices per day.

 To make Flex Watch work, it also has to compare its travel data to a user’s own personal preferences.
 This is then compared with what other similar Hopper users are watching and discovering.
 The algorithm will also get smarter on its own as it learns your likes and dislikes, the company says.
-You can thumbs down a recommendation you don’t like to better train it, for instance.
+You can thumbs-down a recommendation you don’t like to better train it, for instance.

 -